Q. What is Cisco

 You can tell if the call is secure by checking to see if a secure lock icon shows on the IP phone display.
-When the WAN link or Cisco Unified Communications Manager is restored, Cisco Unified Communications Manager resumes secure call-handling capabilities.
+When the WAN link or Cisco call control is restored, Cisco Unified Communications Manager, Business Edition or Cisco HCS resumes secure call-handling capabilities.

 Q. Which Cisco IP Phones does Secure SRST support?

 Q. What are the supported Secure SRST features?

 A. Following are the supported Secure SRST features: